World Hockey 95

-World Hockey 95 is a video game developed by American company Merit Studios and published by SoftKey for DOS.
+World Hockey 95 is a sports video game developed by American company Merit Studios and published by SoftKey for DOS.
+The game had different titles in various regions including Alex Dampier Pro Hockey 95, Alex Dampier World Hockey 95, and Pro Hockey.

 Gameplay

 World Hockey 95 features full-motion video commentary and a three-quarter perspective view of the playfield.

 Reception

 Next Generation reviewed the PC version of the game, rating it one star out of five, and stated that "this game deserves some credit for being the only PC product around that lets you play hockey on the international level.
 So, if you are absolutely dying for the ability to play hockey on your PC, and you want a rematch of Team USA vs. Canada, this will suffice ... barely."
 It received a largely negative review from Computer Game Review; the magazine's Tasos Kaiafas concluded, "Steer clear!"

 In 1996, Computer Gaming World declared World Hockey the 26th-worst computer game ever released.